/Teaching/System Level Programming/Assignments/A4

 Those simplified explanations should not replace your attendance and attention in the lecture nor serve you the detailed solution to this assignment.
 It should help you to understand the central concept briefly to make research more accessible.

-Virtual Memory: Virtual memory is part of the concept of modern operating systems.
+Virtual Memory Virtual memory is part of the concept of modern operating systems.
 As you may suspect, there is a difference between physical and virtual memory.
 The physical memory provided by, e.g. (SO-)DIMMs

 has to be managed by the operating system that uses virtual addresses for locating data.
 So there has to be a sort of translation between the physical and virtual memory addresses.
 If you are interested in this topic, you can look up this and related articles [1].

-Process vs. Threads: As many of you already know from previous assignments, processes are treated differently in contrast to threads – well, kind of.
+Process vs. Threads As many of you already know from previous assignments, processes are treated differently in contrast to threads – well, kind of.
 As you discovered, a thread can operate on the whole memory the program has mapped.
 This means, e.g., the heap-allocated by one thread can be used with any other thread the program launches.
 It is possible since they share the same virtual address space, as they are all used in one program launched before.
 So we can deduce that each process has its own virtual memory space.
 Those virtual memory spaces are strictly separated from each other.

-Thus, sharing resources ”between” two processes is realized differently from sharing resources ”in” a process.
+Thus, sharing resources ”between” two processes are realized differently from sharing resources ”in” a process.
 So we have to share memory between two processes.
 This memory is surprisingly called shared memory, and it is a central part of IPC [2].

-Shared resources: Shared resources are “saved” in files, as the file system (FS) is accessible in both processes – well, kind of again.
+Shared resources Shared resources are “saved” in files, as the file system (FS) is accessible in both processes – well, kind of again.
 But besides some exceptions, all files saved on the FS can be accessed depending on the rights a user has.
 But some of you may wonder, how to access this data?
 Do we have to use ”read()” and ”write()” for sharing information?
 Well, this is possible with one big limitation.
 This limitation is that we cannot use virtual addresses to access data easily and fast.
 Well, there is a solution called ”mmap()”, which takes a file descriptor (fd) that maps the file (full size) to our virtual memory space of the program.
 That’s it, well, kind of.
 How this mapping works in the kernel will be taught in the following course called operating systems.

-Locking: When we use IPC, mostly, some locking mechanisms have to be used.
+Locking When we use IPC, mostly, some locking mechanisms have to be used.
 In our case, semaphores

 and mutexes